-North Korea calls Pence 'stupid'
+N Korea: Pence comments 'stupid'

 The US had been warned, and yet Mr Pence decided to repeat the comparison anyway.
 Careful diplomacy requires careful messaging and careful language, and North Korea clearly feels the Trump administration has shown a lack of discipline in this regard.

-It is interesting that Pyongyang decided not to target Donald Trump who also made similar remarks.
+It is interesting that Pyongyang decided not to target Donald Trump, who also made similar remarks.
 Aiming the insults at those around the president rather than Mr Trump himself may suggest North Korea is not ready to throw away the prospect of a summit quite yet.